peranakanfrancis/mary/content/en/post/luke10-38-42/index.md

 ---
 title: Luke 10:38-42
 subtitle: 'What takes priority in my life?
 One way to answer this question might be to ask ourselves: How do I use my time?
 Do I fritter it away?
 Do I work 12 hours a day?
 Do I spend quality time with the people I care about?
 Do I make time for prayer?
-Do I spend time with God, Jesus and the Holy Spirit?' summary:What takes priority in my life?
+Do I spend time with God, Jesus and the Holy Spirit?'
+summary: 'What takes priority in my life?
 One way to answer this question might be to ask ourselves: How do I use my time?
 Do I fritter it away?
 Do I work 12 hours a day?
 Do I spend quality time with the people I care about?
 Do I make time for prayer?
 Do I spend time with God, Jesus and the Holy Spirit?'
 authors:
 - admin
 tags: ["Reflection", "Luke"]